It seems like every little thing has something to do with the numbers, don’t you think?

-For example, if you want to start selling books, you should type keywords that are crucial for your business such as book, books, bookstore, book lovers and similar into a search bar on Instagram application.
+For example, if you want to start selling books, you should type keywords that are crucial for your business, such as books, books, bookstore, book lovers, and similar into a search bar on Instagram application.

 Also, you can research other bookstores that you already heard of.